-Sabbath in the home of Shmulik, the rag-andbone man of Dos vintshfingerl.
-In a famous chapter of this book, he contrasts the dog on weekdays with the prince on Sabbath days.
-Here the "Princess Sabbath" in Yiddish and "Sabbath the queen" in Hebrew are explicitly mentioned.
-Above all, we have to remember that the Hebrew versions of Fathers and Sons, The Nag and In the Valley of Tears were all included in the three-volume edition of Mendele's collected works which was produced by the "Jubilee Committee" and published in Odessa between the years 1909 and 1912.
-Bialik was actively involved in the preparation of this edition and even wrote his famous article "Mendele and the Three Volumes" as a preface to Volume Three.
-Moreover, Volume Three also contained the story entitled "For the Sabbath Day" in which, toward the end, Mendele highlights the same contrasting features of traditional Jewish exist-
+The parallel with Heine's poem is quite obvious, even though the poet and his poem are not mentioned at all, and of the magic transformation only a faint echo remains in the reference to 'the worm of Jacob' which 'is suddenly transformed and turns into a man'.
+Lachover has pointed out that Bialik may have derived the same echoes of Heine's poem from Di kliatshe (The Nag) and Dos vintshfingerl (In the Valley of Tears), Mendele's later works in which the references to Heine's poem are more explicit.
+Di kliatshe is based on the idea of the Jewish prince's reincarnation as an animal, in this case a horse.8 More directly-although again, without mentioning Heine's name-the same transformation occurs in Mendele's description of the Sabbath in the home of Shmulik the rag-and-bone man of Dos vintshfingerl.
+In a famous chapter of this book he contrasts the dog on weekdays with the prince on Sabbath days.
+Here the 'Princess Sabbath' in Yiddish and 'Sabbath the queen' in Hebrew are explicitly mentioned.9 Above all, we have to remember that the Hebrew versions of Fathers and Sons, The Nag and In the Valley of Tears were all included in the three-volume edition of Mendele's collected works, which was produced by the 'Jubilee Committee' and published in Odessa between the years 1909 and 1912.
+Bialik was actively involved in the preparation of this edition and even wrote his famous article 'Mendele and the three volumes' as a preface to Volume 3.
+Moreover, Volume 3 also contained the story entitled 'For the Sabbath Day' where, towards the end, Mendele highlights the same contrasting features of traditional Jewish existence.
+10

-What is common to Mendele's treatment of this subject and all the other literary echoes of Heine's poem is the transposition of the hero into an eastern European reality, with the unequivocally positive evaluation of his Sabbath experience.
+What is common to Mendele's treatment of this subject and all the other literary echoes of Heine's poem is the transposition of the hero into an Eastern European reality, with the unequivocally positive evaluation of his Sabbath experience.
 This approach is marked by the evident inclination to pathos.

 It appears, then, that Mendele was providing Bialik with reminders and echoes of Heine's poem and its subject-matter over a considerable number of years.
-Even if we consider as immediately relevant only the final compilation of all these reminders and echoes-the threevolume Hebrew edition of Mendele's works prepared for publication shortly before Bialik's Yiddish translation of Heine's poem-there is no doubt, as is evident in a number of expressions which occur in this translation, that Bialik had direct access to at least some of the earlier Yiddish versions of Mendele's works.
+Even if we consider as immediately relevant only the final compilation of all these reminders and echoes-the three-volume Hebrew edition of Mendele's works which had been prepared for publication shortly before Bialik's translation of Heine's poem into Yiddish-there is no doubt, as is evident in a number of expressions which occur in this translation, that Bialik had direct access to at least some of the earlier Yiddish versions of Mendele's works.

-As is well-known, Heine's works were translated into Hebrew and Yiddish relatively late.
-We know of no Yiddish translation of the poem before Bialik's but two translations of "Prinzessin Sabbat" into Hebrew had appeared earlier.
+Heine's works were translated into Hebrew and Yiddish relatively late.
+We know of no Yiddish translation of the poem before Bialik's.
+But two translations of 'Prinzessin Sabbat' into Hebrew had appeared earlier.
 One, by Solomon Mandelkern, was published in 1890, and the other in 1901 by Asaf Feferman.
 The absence of a Yiddish translation may have prompted Bialik to respond to an invitation to translate the poem.